-Here’s how countries around the world have approached vaccine mandates
+Here’s how Biden’s new vaccine mandate compares with other nations’ immunization rules

 Turkmenistan

-If you’re 18 or older and you live in Turkmenistan, you’re required to get a coronavirus vaccine, unless you have a medical exemption.
+If you’re 18 or older and you live in Turkmenistan, you are required to get a coronavirus vaccine unless you have a medical exemption.

-That’s according to a Health Ministry announcement earlier this month in the Central Asian country, as cases in the wider region were spiking, Reuters reported.
+That’s according to a Health Ministry announcement in July in the Central Asian country, as cases in the wider region were spiking, Reuters reported.
 The bizarre twist: Turkmenistan has officially reported no coronavirus cases or deaths.

-The autocratic country, which is sandwiched between Iran and Uzbekistan, continues to deny that the virus is circulating there, and sought to stifle contradictory views.
+The autocratic government of the country, which is sandwiched between Iran and Uzbekistan, continues to deny that the virus is circulating there and has sought to stifle contradictory views.
 Still, for months it imposed restrictions that closed restaurants and banned bus and train travel between regions, Agence France-Presse reported.

-The country has procured vaccines from Russia and China, according to Reuters.
-Data that might shed insight into the progress of its vaccination campaign is hard to come by.
+Turkmenistan has procured vaccines from Russia and China, according to Reuters.
+Data that might shed light on the progress of its vaccination campaign is hard to come by.
 And the government’s figure for the country’s total population — roughly 6 million — is contested.
-The last WHO update on the country’s vaccination campaign came in April, by which point roughly 42,000 vaccine doses had been administered.
+The last WHO update on Turkmenistan’s vaccination campaign came in April, by which point roughly 42,000 vaccine doses had been administered.

 Russia

-Desperate to boost low vaccination rates in a country that is producing plenty of local Sputnik V doses, Russian authorities have placed the onus on businesses.
+Desperate to boost low vaccination rates in a country that is producing plenty of local Sputnik V doses, Russian authorities have placed the onus on businesses — a similar move to the United States.

-In late June, Moscow’s mayor ordered employers in key service and retail industries to ensure at least 60 percent of employees were fully inoculated by mid-August.
-Dozens of provinces followed.
+In late June, Moscow’s mayor ordered employers in key service and retail industries to ensure that at least 60 percent of employees were fully inoculated by mid-August.
+Dozens of provinces followed suit.

-Employers who fail to meet the target could face harsh punishments, and workers who refuse vaccines face threats of suspension.
+Employers who fail to meet the vaccination target could face harsh punishments, and workers who refuse vaccines face threats of suspension.

 When the rules started taking shape, 11 percent of Russians had been fully vaccinated, even though Russian vaccines are free and have been widely available for months.
-Now, that rate stands at 16.4 percent.

-Several hundred people rallied against vaccine mandates Monday at a Communist-led rally in Moscow.
-A survey by the Moscow-based research and employment agency Superjob on July 21 found that 55 percent of Russians opposed mandatory inoculation.
-Many employers have said that the government — not businesses — should be responsible for meeting vaccination targets.
+Several hundred people rallied against vaccine mandates in July at a Communist-led rally in Moscow.
+A survey by the Moscow-based research and employment agency Superjob on July 21 found that 55 percent of Russians opposed mandatory immunization.

-Widespread hesitancy about the vaccine remains: Another survey this month found that roughly a third of Russians were unwilling to take the vaccine under any circumstances, while 26 percent would only do so if it was required to keep working or get hired.
+Widespread hesitancy about the vaccine remains: Another survey from July found that roughly a third of Russians were unwilling to take the vaccine under any circumstances, while 26 percent would do so only if it was required to keep working or get hired.

-Changes in official messaging and disinformation have fueled hesitancy, as has Russians’ distrust of authorities.
+Moscow temporarily imposed strict measures, including a rare gloves mandate, as well as a requirement to show a QR code indicating vaccination status to sit in restaurants and bars, but later lifted them.

 France

-French lawmakers approved a controversial law on Monday that will give vaccinated people privileged access to restaurants, cafes, transportation between cities and other places beginning in August.
+French lawmakers approved a law in July that would give vaccinated people privileged access to restaurants, cafes, transportation between cities and other places beginning in August.

 People wishing to enter those venues will be allowed to provide a recent negative coronavirus test or proof of immunity through infection — but everyone else will be banned.

+The onus is on the businesses to check, with hefty fines imposed on the owners if they are found to not be checking vaccination status.

 French President Emmanuel Macron said the goal of the “health pass” is to drive up vaccination rates that had started to level off.
-Health-care workers will be required to be inoculated, and can be suspended if they have not been vaccinated by Sept.
+Health-care workers will be required to get inoculated and can be suspended if they have not been vaccinated by Sept.
 15.

 The measures appeared to have had an immediate effect.
-After Macron announced them two weeks ago, hundreds of thousands of French residents booked appointments for their first shot within hours.
+After Macron announced the measures in July, hundreds of thousands of French residents booked appointments for their first shot within hours.
 Booking platforms called the surge a record.

-About 60 percent of the population has now received at least one dose in a country previously known as one of Europe’s most vaccine-skeptical nations.
+About 62 percent of the population is now fully vaccinated in a country previously known as one of Europe’s most vaccine-skeptical nations.
 A recent poll showed that 76 percent of French people view the vaccination requirement for health workers favorably.

 But the moves also generated a backlash from those who argue they go against France’s bedrock principles of liberty and equality.
-Around 160,000 protested the changes last Saturday, and far-right leader Marine Le Pen called the plan “an attack on freedoms and equality between citizens.”
+Around 160,000 protested the changes in July, and far-right leader Marine Le Pen called the plan “an attack on freedoms and equality between citizens.”

-Greece and Hungary also announced plans this month to require that health-care workers be immunized.
-Italy has had a vaccine mandate in place for health workers, including pharmacists, since early April, after the country discovered clusters of infections in hospitals where staff refused to take the vaccine.
+Some other countries have imposed similar, though less widespread, requirements for vaccinations to enter certain businesses.
+Italy has required vaccination proof for bars and restaurants, while authorities in England have said nightclubs and other venues with large crowds will need patrons to show proof of full vaccination by the end of September.